rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ota_update.md

     ![import_updates](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_import_updates.png)

 1. Click on the boxes under Select Import Manifest File and Select Update Files to select the appropriate manifest file (.json) and update file (.swu).
-Please note that only one update file we be needed for re-imaging the carrier board of your devkit.
+Please note that only one update file will be needed for re-imaging the carrier board of your devkit.

     ![select_update](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_select_update.png)